 The following include typical first tasks performed by an administrator to install and configure an initial instance of Access Gateway.

-See Setup Access Gateway Using an OVA Image for installation details.
+See Deploy Access Gateway Using an OVA Image for installation details.